LazarevskiGoce16/expense-tracker-api/README.md

 If you have any questions or need help with the application:

 1. Check the [Docker Setup Guide](./README.docker.md) for containerization help
+2. See [Database Inspection Guide](./DATABASE_INSPECTION.md) for database access
-2. Review the API documentation above
+3. Review the API documentation above
-3. Open an issue on GitHub
+4. Open an issue on GitHub
-4. Contact the author
+5. Contact the author

 ---